Jil Sander (company): Beginnings

 The company went public and was listed on the Frankfurt stock exchange in 1989; in the process, Sander herself sold a one-third ownership for $56 million while retaining control over the voting shares.
 Also in 1989, the company established a manufacturing site in Ellerau, near Hamburg.

 The 1990s are considered to be the heyday of the Jil Sander brand.
 Flagship stores were built in Tokyo, Hong Kong and Taipei, and Sander worked on the design in collaboration with Gabellini and other architects.
 In 1993 a flagship store was added on Avenue Montaigne in Paris.
 In 1995, the company moved into two 18th-century palazzi on Harvestehuder Weg, overlooking the Außenalster lake in the north of Hamburg; they were redesigned by Gabellini.

 In 1992, the designer Roberto Menichetti was hired as Sander's assistant for the women's collection.
 The footwear collaboration between Jil Sander and Puma from 1996 onwards goes back to his and Sanders' designs – the designer sneaker King was first presented in 1996, the Easy Rider model followed in 1997.
+It was the first collaboration between a luxury designer and a sports equipment brand.
 In 1997, Jil Sander launched the men's fashion collection; Menichetti also contributed to these designs.
 Men's fashion soon contributed around 20 percent to group sales.

 Also in 1997, Jil Sander established Tailor Made, a line of hand-tailored classic suits in luxury fabrics in limited quantities.